dlawson90/Wildfire/README.md

 ## Login

-Login to admin to view the site with admin privileges.
+Login with admin to view the site with admin privileges.

 Username: admin

 Password: qwerty123